-On a trip to Sydney a few years ago we stumbled upon a narrow Surry Hills café called Mint that we recognised as the one-time location of Bar Giorgio, our old friend John’s Italian trattoria where Terence learned to cook while I was studying in South America.
+On a trip to Sydney a few years ago we stumbled upon a narrow Surry Hills café called Mint (sadly it closed in 2018) that we recognised as the one-time location of Bar Giorgio, our old friend John’s Italian trattoria where Terence learned to cook while I was studying in South America.
 Scanning the menu, we recognised some familiar dishes.
 For nostalgic reasons, we sat down and ordered a couple of old favourites only to start chatting to the proprietor and realise it was the owner of Fez.
 It was comforting that little had changed apart from the location.

 Turkish Food in Turkey